 (Check out any of the Lessonly team member’s LinkedIn profiles.
 They have a variety of custom header images their team can choose from that allow employees to express themselves while representing their brand.)

-If you don’t already have a cover photo that your marketing team designed, here are some tips on designing your cover photo:
+Talk with your marketing department, they may already have some cover photos designed.
+If you don’t have a cover photo that your marketing team designed, here are some tips on designing your cover photo:

 There are some helpful (and free) templates in Canva that help with this.

 2. Keep it Relevant and Up-to-Date: Did your company just publish an epic white paper or ebook?
 Ask the marketing team to create custom social covers that bring awareness to it while having a clear call to action.

 3. Be Clear and Concise: You don’t want a million words or supersaturated graphics on your cover photo.
 Figure out how you can provide just enough value to keep your prospect interested in your company.